muratkeremozcan/books/contract-testing/notes.md

 **CDCT-Like Use**: The generated contract can be used in a similar fashion to a Consumer-Driven Contract Testing (CDCT) setup.
 You can publish this contract to a Pact Broker and have your provider verify it, ensuring that the provider meets the consumer's expectations.
 `"bi:consumer:cy:publish": "pact-broker publish ./cypress/pacts --consumer-app-version=$GITHUB_SHA --branch=$GITHUB_BRANCH --broker-base-url=$PACT_BROKER_BASE_URL --broker-token=$PACT_BROKER_TOKEN",`

-## Ch 12 CDCT vs e2e vs integration
+## CDCT vs e2e vs integration vs schema testing

 ### Testing Lambda Handlers (Unit or Integration Tests)